storageos/storageos.github.io/_includes/operator/install.md

 END
 ```

-You can find more examples such as deploy with CSI or deploy referencing a external etcd kv store.
+You can find more examples such as deployments with CSI or deployments referencing a external etcd kv store.
 store for StorageOS in this [repo](TODO).